 A lever provides leverage to its users by amplifying the applied force or by providing comfort or convenience to do some specific activities.

-Mechanical Advantage is the amplification factor of a lever.
+Mechanical Advantage of a lever is the amplification factor of a lever.
 It’s the ratio of Load and Effort.
 Here for simplicity we have used the symbols L and E for load and effort respectively.

 As we know, Mechanical Advantage = Load/Effort

 that means, another expression of MA is obtained here which is the ratio of the effort arm length and the load arm length.